 In a 2015 study, adults who slowly ate 400 milliliters of tomato soup reported feeling fuller after the meal than people who ate the same portion quickly.
 After a 3-hour interval, those who ate slowly also remembered the portion as being more substantial than those in the second group did.

 To practice eating slowly, try putting the utensils down or taking a few deep breaths between bites.
 Some people also find it helpful to set a timer so that they are more aware of how quickly they are eating.

 Eating healthful portion sizes

 It is useful to know what meal sizes are healthful and how to portion out food.
-According to the CDC, people who have large portions on their plate often unintentionally eat more calories than they need.
+According to the

 To practice good portion control, try: